-We mostly only encounter the phrase “when asked about” in reporting, so when students start writing news reports, they tend to gravitate towards that phrase in order to signal to the world, “I am doing journalism now.”
+We mostly only encounter the phrase “when asked about” in news stories, so when students first start doing journalism, they tend to gravitate towards that phrase in order to signal to the world, “I am doing journalism now.”

-Even if you avoid those specific words, variations such as “Commenting on topic X” or “On the subject of Y” are awkward transitions that break, rather than preserve, the flow of a story.
+Even if you avoid those specific words “when asked about,” variations such as “Commenting on topic X” or “On the subject of Y” are clunky transitions that break, rather than preserve, the flow of a story.

 When Asking the Question Is Part of the News

 Very rarely is the asking of the question part of the news, but when it is, a good reporter will work it into the story.

 Here is an example showing when leaving out the question would convey an inaccurate picture.
 (It’s a fake story — I made it up.)

 Obama Shares Bizarre Bunny Wish

 United States president Barack Obama stunned a Paris crowd when he expressed a desire to be transformed into a small furry animal.

 “I would like to be a fuzzy bunny,” said Obama upon arriving at the Paris Convention Hall, where hundreds of European educators and financiers gathered for a United Nations conference on childhood poverty.